-The extended team model could be the best tactic to get your startup into the market.
+The extended team model could be the best tactic to get your startup into the market or drive your business ahead of the competition.
 Using the extended team model can help you grow your capabilities without eating your margin.
 And it is the best way to respond quickly to market changes and moves by the competition.
 Let’s dive into the details behind the Extended Team Model.

 What is the Extended Team Model?

-The size of an extended team, and here we are talking mainly about extended developer teams, depends on the needs of the business.
+The size of an extended team, and here we are talking mainly about extended software development teams, depends on the needs of the business.

 How is the Extended Team Model different from Outsourcing?